 Range Control for general SRGC or scheduling information - check this

 web site or watch for "all members" emails for the latest info.

 The Schofield Rod & Gun Club (SRGC) is a

 private, non-profit organization established to promote the safe and

 recreational use of firearms.
-We are sponsored by and located on the U.S. Army's
+We are located on the U.S. Army's

 Schofield Barracks in central Oahu, home of the 25th Infantry Division.

 By way of using Army ranges, the SRGC operates a rifle/pistol range when available on weekend days and a

 shotgun trap range (Wednesdays, Saturdays & Sundays).

 The SRGC's leadership and operations are completely run by